-Recommendation: Only use sales data that has been validated and where the attributes of the property at the time of valuation are the same as the attributes that were present at the time of sale for ratio studies.
-The Assessor's office now keeps this kind of file in the Analysis database and has incorporated capture of attributes at time of sale as into the Sales Validation workflow.
+Recommendation: When conducting ratio studies use only sales data that has been validated and ensure the attributes of the property at the time of valuation are the same as the attributes that were present at the time of sale.
+The Assessor's Office now keeps this kind of file in the Analysis database and has incorporated capture of attributes at time of sale as into the sales validation workflow.

-Recommendation: Use regression models to isolate the effects of time in various sub-markets and adjust all prices calibrated to a common target date.
+Recommendation: Use regression models to isolate the effects of time in various submarkets and adjust all prices calibrated to a common target date.
 Accurate time trending is a requirement for using the sales approach in mass appraisal.
-This is the most accurate and precise of the commonly used methods and can be adopted by the Assessor's office with relative ease.
-The models that I used will be given to the Assessor's office.
+This is the most accurate and precise of the commonly used methods and can be adopted by the Assessor's

+Office with relative ease.
+The models that I used will be given to the Assessor's Office.
 These can be updated and maintained for future use.

-Recommendation: Make the classification of Rural, Suburban or Urban based on Census Block Groups instead of Communities.
-Time trending for Rural, Suburban and Urban markets would benefit from a more precise method of classifying these areas.
+Recommendation: Make the classification of rural, suburban, or urban based on Census Block Groups instead of Communities.
+Time trending for rural, suburban, and urban markets would benefit from a more precise method of classifying these areas.
 Designating each of the 168 Census Block Groups as one of these classes would improve performance of regression models used to isolate the effects of time.

-Recommendation: Increase capacity in the Assessor's office to allow for a relisting of attributes and periodic field inspections on a regular cycle.
+Recommendation: Increase capacity in the Assessor's Office to allow for a relisting of attributes and periodic field inspections on a regular cycle.
+This may not require long-term, full time employees.
+This might be accomplished with short-term staff augmentations or by using interns.

-Recommendation: Change the definition of 'neighborhood'
+Recommendation: Change the definition of "neighborhood".

 I suggest using this definition: "A neighborhood is an area within which parcels with similar characteristics will sell for similar prices.
 It is not necessary for all properties within a neighborhood to be similar."
-This would support the assignment of land rates, but also greatly reduce the number of required neighborhoods.
+This would support the assignment of land rates but also greatly reduce the number of required neighborhoods.

-Recommendation: Each property class should have its own set of location definitions.
-Create separate location layers for residential properties, condos, apartments, office buildings, retail, industrial and vacant land.
+Recommendation: Create a unique set of location definitions for each property class.
+Create separate location layers for residential properties, condos, apartments, office buildings, retail, industrial, and vacant land.

-17.21 Data Management
+17.3 Data Management

-Recommendation: Identify Entry Level, Discretionary and Externally Driven sub-markets.
+Recommendation: Identify Entry Level, Discretionary, and Externally Driven submarkets.
 If these markets can be identified by some combination of location, price points or property attributes, they can be given consideration in the valuation process.
 The best solution would need to be researched and tested, but identification is the first step.

-Recommendation: Create an Owner filter table to identify and possibly invalidate sales to entities that do not represent typical market activity.
+Recommendation: Create an Owner Filter table to identify and possibly invalidate sales to entities that do not represent typical market activity.
 Parties that frequently buy or sell properties and whose actions are not typical of the market can be flagged for attention by sales validators.
 This technique can identify predatory speculators, properties whose attributes may not be correctly captured in the CAMA system and other anomalies in the sales data.

-Recommendation: Field-check properties in the 8 Census Block Groups that represent disadvantaged communities to reduce the number of properties that will be overvalued based on condition.
-A complete re-listing of attributes may not be possible, but validating the condition codes in neighborhoods where properties are more likely to be in the cycle of decline can prevent over-valuation of these properties and improve equity in the large pool of unsold properties.
+Recommendation: Field-check properties in the eight Census Block Groups that represent disadvantaged communities to reduce the number of properties that will be overvalued based on condition.
+A complete re-listing of attributes may not be possible, but validating the condition codes in neighborhoods where properties are more likely to be in the cycle of decline can prevent overvaluation of these properties and improve equity in the large pool of unsold properties.
 Given that there are a small number of these neighborhoods, it might be possible to validate the data.